vendia/blog/posts/2022-05-02-what-is-real-time-data-sharing.md

 ---
-title: 'What is Real-Time Data Sharing?'
+title: 'What is real-time data sharing?'
-description: 'The basics of real-time data sharing: what it is, how it works, common use cases, and how management platforms enable better data sharing and collaboration.'
+description: 'The basics of real-time data sharing: what it is, how it works, common use cases, and how management platforms enable better data sharing and collaboration'
 date: '2022-05-03'
 authors:
   - Tim Wagner